Guess what? You can learn how to play any pop song on the piano with just three things.

 Before long, you’ll be playing chords and melodies with ease.

 But!
-For an even bigger advantage, we have free, step-by-step and easy-to-follow tutorials right here on the Pianote blog.
+For an even bigger advantage, we have free, step-by-step, easy-to-follow tutorials right here on the Pianote blog.
 Beloved songs like:

 These tutorials will give you an unfair head start in playing these songs!